clicon/clixon-docs/xml.rst

 * `xt` is a top-level cxobj containing the XML tree.
 * `yt` is the yang spec corrresponding to `xt` (or NULL)
-* The third parameter is a "printf" like format string with the
+* The third parameter is a "printf" like format string followed by a variable argument list

 If printed with for example: `xml_print(stdout,xt)` the tree looks as follows:
 ::